Top 10 best hybrid SUVs 2021

-The MINI Countryman Cooper S E ALL4 has a slightly awkward name, but it’s a very good car.
+The MINI Cooper S E Countryman ALL4 has a slightly awkward name, but it’s a very good car.
 This small SUV is family-friendly, very cheap to run and still manages to be fun to drive.
-Fitted with a version of the 1.5-litre petrol turbo engine found in the BMW i8 supercar, there’s also an electric motor for a total of 221bhp.
-Not only is the Countryman PHEV quick – getting from 0-62mph in 6.8 seconds – it can drive on electricity alone for up to 29 miles.
+Fitted with a version of the 1.5-litre petrol turbo engine found in the BMW i8 supercar, there’s also an electric motor for a total of 134bhp.
+Not only is the Countryman PHEV quick – getting from 0-62mph in 6.8 seconds – it can drive on electricity alone for around 30 miles.

-This gives it an official economy of over 150mpg and CO2 emissions of just 43g/km, qualifying it for one of the lowest BiK company-car tax brackets.
+This gives it an official economy of over 150mpg and CO2 emissions as little as 40g/km, qualifying it for one of the lowest BiK company-car tax brackets.
 On the road, it’s hard to notice this Countryman is any heavier than regular models, with sharp steering and little body lean in corners.

 Besides a high price (something that affects most plug-in hybrids), the Ford Kuga PHEV does plenty right to make it worthy of your consideration.
 It’s among the best family SUVs for keen drivers, and the 35-mile electric range is more than enough for most daily commutes.
 The Kuga prioritises electric running well, too.

 There’s still a big boot (although slightly reduced compared to petrol and diesel models), and a tech-filled interior, especially as the plug-in hybrid powertrain isn’t available on the entry-spec Zetec trim.
 The MINI Countryman PHEV is about 2.5 seconds quicker from 0-62mph, but the Kuga never feels like it lacks power.

 Honda now only offers its most popular SUV as a hybrid.
 It uses a 2.0-litre petrol engine, a small battery and an electric motor, and can start up and cover short urban distances without waking the engine at all.
 The clever i-MMD system replaces the frustrating CVT gearbox and, alongside a 0-62mph time of 8.8 seconds, it feels very smooth and nippy.